Curricula Vitae

 Experience

-May 2011 to Present
+January 2017 to Present

 Consultant, James Carter Optical Consulting, 141 Lee Street, Indialantic, Florida

-September 2003 to Present
+September 2003 to May 2011

 QinetiQ North America TSG, 1901 South Harbor City Blvd.
 Suite 700, Melbourne Florida